 In the real estate industry, investment real estate is defined as property that provides income and is designed for investment reasons but is instead used as a personal home.
 In many cases, investors own numerous homes, one of which serves as their private residence while the others begin to generate rental income and profit via capital growth.
 As a result, the tax effects of real estate investments are notably different from those of residential real estate investments.

 It entails the profitable acquisition, monitoring, and sale or rental of real estate for a profit.
-Therefore, real estate property development is often regarded as a speciality of real estate investing when it is included in a real estate investment strategy plan of this kind.
+Some people earn a good profit while some face losses due to housing market crash.
+Therefore, real estate property development is often regarded as a specialty of real estate investing when it is included in a real estate investment strategy plan of this kind.

 Different Types of Real Estate Investments

 - Provide Valuation

 Real estate values in most countries are not as well structured or efficient as the values of other, more volatile investment products.
 Because individual characteristics are separate and cannot be readily interchanged, the value of an investment is unknown.
 In addition, in contrast to other types of investments, real estate is permanently fixed in a particular site and gets a large percentage of its value from that location instead of different kinds of investments.

 Real estate for commercial or industrial purposes It is possible to increase the value of a house in residential real estate by increasing the perceived safety of a neighbourhood and the number of services or facilities nearby.
 Consequently, the economic and social position of a community is typically an essential component in determining the real estate value of that town.